taichi-dev/taichi/docs/debugging.rst

     buggy()

 The code above shows a common BUG due to the limitation of the static-type system.
-The Taichi compiler should shows a warning like:
+The Taichi compiler should show a warning like:

 .. code-block:: none